Never underestimate the power of an individual to impact tens of thousands of people through a kernel of an idea...and a niggun.

 “Once again, while giving the shiurim, I would try to stress these concepts, putting the rhyme together as we learned.
 The final Song of Chullin, which is longer and more detailed than the previous masechtos, was released at the siyum of Chullin two days before Pesach.
 Since then, Bechoros and Arachin were followed by Temurah and Kerisos, and the final five masechtos were all timed to be released several days before the completion of each masechta.
 In total, we will have covered the final thirteen masechtos of Shas as we head into the new Daf machzor.
 In total, the songs have by now been viewed in total over 100,000 times.”

 Each Song of Shas has its own challenges.
 Zevochim and Menachos deal with unfamiliar concepts, so the goal is a clear narrative to help with a deeper understanding.
 Chullin speaks of unique mitzvos, and thus needed to be specific.
 Yossi added, “Treifos was truly challenging, as there are eighteen major categories, which I was challenged to cover in only four paragraphs.
-‘It was such a joy and delight’ to listen to was an oft-repeated theme.
-I try to keep the tune light, the lyrics upbeat, the mood joyful and entertaining.
+‘It was such a joy and delight to listen to was an oft-repeated theme.
+I try to keep the tune light, the lyrics upbeat, and the mood joyful and entertaining.
 I also enjoy adding a pun or some humor to the lyrics to keep it light.
 Many of the more recent videos also have some background music to make them more palatable.
 Yet, you can’t please everyone.
 Some people want to know why I left certain concepts out, but if I’d put in everything, each Song would be a couple of hours long!”

-At some point, Yossi established a website, www.SongsOfShas.com, where the songs are available, both to listen and to download as a PDF file.
+At some point, Yossi established a website, www.SongsOfShas.com, where the songs are available, both to listen to and to download as a PDF file.
 As he stressed, “Rather than people going all over the place to find the songs, why not create one destination where all the songs are located along with a downloadable hard copy?
 In addition, anyone can register on the site to receive an email link to each new song the day it is released.”

 What’s next for Yossi?
 After the Siyum Hashas, he hopes to continue the new machzor with more Songs of Shas, including so-called “yeshivishe masechtos,” which lay people are more familiar with.